All Episodes

 Lost in the chatter about whether Obama will win a second term in November.

-Whether Obama will win a second term.
+See, they admit that's the chatter, whether Obama will win a second term.

-What pray tell might that be?
+What pretty tell might that be?

 Well, let's read further.

-Perhaps an even more important question is, is it possible for a president dash, any president dash, to succeed in the modern world of politics?
+Perhaps an even more important question is, is it possible for a president Dash, any president Dash, to succeed in the modern world of politics?

 Are these guys throwing it in?